product-noob/product-noob.github.io/_posts/2021-07-23-Cracking System Design Interview.md

 1.  **Scoping**

-    1. Clarify the question
+    -  Clarify the question
         For eg. If the question is design a clock for blind, clarify with questions like severity of blindness: partial or complete, any other disability, potential users eg. family members, care takers.

-    2. Scope the requirement
+    -  Scope the requirement <br>
         Some of the sample questions for scoping:
         1. Questions like why are we doing this?
 Are we chasing a specific goal (revenue/ engagement etc.)
         2. Company’s history/ previous portfolio/ strengths.
         3. Is the solution for a specific geography?
         4. If there are any limitations to what we can do: bandwidth, cost, time, capability?

-    Other question as relevant depending on the case.
+<br>Other question as relevant depending on the case.

 2.  **User Segmentation.**